yasir2000/openwrt-oldwiki-md/PPTPDHowto.rst

 == Finally ==

-Congratulations, you have now set up your own pptpd and can start connecting with PPTP clients.
+Congratulations, you have now set up your own ''pptpd'' and can start connecting with PPTP clients.
 Don't forget to comment out the debug options in the appropriate config files again.

 == Troubleshooting and further information ==